Four Seasons: Variations in American Vitalist Film Comedy

 Similarly, there are certain games, certain situations one can only be at the top of in advanced years.
 People who don’t marry until they are forty, for example, may not have the opportunity, as Norman has in On Golden Pond, of trying to negotiate their way through a daughter’s second-time-around romance until they are just about eighty themselves.
 And when the situation arises, even if there is more than a little touch of Alzheimer’s about it, it is time to play the best in the ranch.

 So, yes, On Golden Pond is about a long and ultimately beautiful summer, and, as an entirely separate reality, it is a fine example of Summer-variant Vitalist Comedy.
 It is not so because Norman plays the best-in-the-ranch for his daughter.
 Most of the time, he is at an approaching-Alzheimer’s worst, caught in a long day’s journey into night of estranged relationship to his daughter.
 That estrangement has been something of a constant state throughout her life.

 The summer starts as Ethel and Norman pull up to their New Hampshire cabin on Golden Pond.
 Hearing loons crying in the distance, Ethel asks Norman to listen, they are bidding the Thayers welcome.
 Norman claims belligerently to hear nothing.

 This opening dialog epitomizes the relationship we will see throughout.
 Ethel is enamored with life, with nature, with hope, and even with Norman.
 She is delighted every minute, even when she stands at the door with wood in her arms and Norman calls to the cabin generally that “There’s someone at the door.”
-In Ethel we sense a Spirit of Delight, which becomes a spirit of the work, surfacing, diving, tentative, even fragile, but growing throughout the film.
+In Ethel we sense a Spirit of Delight, surfacing, diving, tentative, even fragile, but growing throughout the film.

 To all of which Ethel has a standard response of calling Norman an “old poop” and going right on with delighting in life.